 Cost, pricing, and MOQ factors that change your quote

-Pricing is shaped by several practical variables, and the best buyers understand the math behind the quote.
+Pricing comes down to a handful of practical variables, and the best buyers understand how they affect the quote.
 The main drivers are size, weave density, number of colors, label shape, fold style, backing type, quantity, and packaging requirements.
 Change one of those, and the unit price usually shifts as well.

 Small runs usually cost more per piece because loom setup, thread matching, and proofing are spread across fewer labels.
 A run of 1,000 pieces might land around $0.10-$0.18 per unit for a simple design, while 5,000 pieces may drop closer to $0.04-$0.10 per unit depending on width, color count, and finish.
 Those are working ranges, not fixed prices, because artwork complexity changes the equation quickly.